guyhon/ForMyslef_app/README.md

   git clone: https://github.com/guyhon/Spaceship_Game.git

 # Features
- 1. User Authentication
- Users can register an account with their email and password.
-Existing users can log in to access their accounts.

- 2. Adding a chat
- A user can add a chat of his choice, and can also add a image to them.
- The chat is saved in firebase under which there is the list of texts and the list of users who have permission to chat

- 3. add text to chat
- Within the chat you can save texts that enter Firebase in the list of chat texts

- 4.Adding a user to the chat
-  You can add additional users who will be authorized to chat and will have access to write texts and read them

- 5. Saving and changing an image
- For each chat there is an option to save an image in firebase and there is also an option to change it if desired

 ### User Authentication:

-Users can register an account using their email and password.
+* Users can register an account using their email and password.
-Existing users can log in to access their accounts.
+* Existing users can log in to access their accounts.

 ### Adding a Chat: